clening/MastodonPrivacyGuide/README.md

   - securing data in transit and at rest;
   - ensuring that access controls and authorisation are strong (strong passwords, limits on access by others to personal data of your users);
   - appropriate auditing and logging of data;
-  - limiting (to the extent possible) how long data is retained and stored on your system and for how long; [^6]
+  - limiting (to the extent possible) how long data is retained and stored on your system and for how long.
+This is especially true for things like IP addresses, deleted content/accounts, cookie data, etc. Essentially, if you don't need to keep it, treat it like hazardous waste and destroy it; [^6]
   - clearly defining what types of data you collect about your users and why you collect it;
   - identifying the legal grounds for collecting this data (arguably, consent of users who register on your site, or potentially compliance with contractual obligations [See: [Article 6(2)](https://gdpr-info.eu/art-6-gdpr/)];
   - providing details about who you are as the controller, including some contact information and categories of services you're sharing data with;